With Spring in the air our chooks turn broody. If you are raising backyard chickens then a broody hen is nature’s best incubator.

-To get started, I select 6-12 fertile eggs depending on the size of the broody hen.
+To get started, select 6-12 fertile eggs depending on the size of the broody hen.
 Eggs can be stored up to 7 days after lay, before you start incubating them, but need to be at least one day old.
 If there’s a rooster in the flock the eggs will normally be fertile.
 If you don’t have a rooster you can buy fertile eggs online and have them posted to you!

 I put the eggs into a cosy shaped nest in our dark, quiet nursery coop and move the broody hen onto them.
 This is where it can get tricky because some broody hens won’t settle into a new area, especially if they haven’t been broody for long.
 I usually wait until I have a few broody hens and always end up with one unable to resist such a lovely clutch of eggs.

-Some breeds are more prone to broodiness and Silkies, Buff Orpingtons and Wyandottes are good broody hens.
+Some breeds are more prone to broodiness and Silkies, Buff Orpington’s and Wyandotte’s are good broody hens.

-Mother hen will cluck and purr softly while sitting on the eggs, which is how the chicks know her in the coop.
+Mother hen will cluck and purr softly while sitting on the eggs, which is how the chicks get to know her in the coop.
 Towards the final hours of the hatch you can hear them talking back to their Mumma.
 In this way she gives them encouragement to break out of the shell and reassurance that they are safe.

-When the eggs start hatching Mumma is best left to her own devices.
+As eggs start hatching Mumma is best left to her own devices.
 Most eggs hatch over a 24 hour period.

 When she is ready she will hop off and tend to her new chicks leaving any unviable or unhatched eggs.
 Unhatched chicks can sometimes be helped along and nursed until they are strong enough to pop back under Mumma.
-I have had success with late hatching chicks by putting them in a sock on a string around my neck where it is nice and warm, and I return the sock chickie to Mumma at night time.
+I have had success with late hatching chicks by putting them in a sock on a string around my neck where it is nice and warm, and I return the ‘sock chickie’ to Mumma at night time.

 It’s a delight to watch a Mumma hen take her babies out foraging or to see a little chick’s head poking out from under her wing.

 But remember that raising backyard chicks will result in about 50% male chicks.
 They grow and they crow!
-Consider the space you have, your neighbours and how you’ll deal with the excess roosters.
+Consider the space you have, your neighbors and how you’ll deal with the excess roosters.
 Some people in rural areas grow the boys for the pot.